exactly-once/workshop/exercises-new-2022.md

 - Move the code that creates and saves the order from the `SubmitOrder` method to the `Handle` method of `SubmitOrderHandler`
   - You can now remove the `Task.Delay`
   - Consider logging something at the end of the `Handle` method e.g. `log.Info("Order submitted "+ order.Id);`
-  - Remember that in the `SubmitOrder` method you still need to save the cart after the flag is is set
+  - Remember that in the `SubmitOrder` method you still need to save the cart after the flag is set
 - In the `SubmitOrder` method, after the call to `repository.Put` to save the state of the cart, add code to send the `SubmitOrder` message.
 Use the `session` field of type `IMessageSession` and its `Send` method.
 Set the properties of the `SubmitOrder` message based on the shopping cart.

 Introduction to messaging - asynchronous processing, distributed systems etc.